unchil/MultiplatformPagingSample/README.md

 The code of RepoSearchPresenter, RepoSearchContent is modified based on [GitHub Repository Search sample project][sample link]

+How to implement platform-specific native views in compose (using GoogleMap as an example)

 This is a Kotlin Multiplatform project targeting Android, iOS, Desktop, Server.

 * `/composeApp` is for code that will be shared across your Compose Multiplatform applications.